ehmicky/modern-errors/docs/plugins.md

 _Type_: `(info, ...args) => any`

 Add error static methods like `ErrorClass.methodName(...args)`.

+This should be used when the method's main argument is _not_ an `error` instance.

 The first argument [`info`](#info) is provided by `modern-errors`.
 The other `...args` are forwarded from the method's call.